 Let us also notice that the resolution of the images being known and the computed scale corresponding to the size of a geometrical element, this scale is directly related to the true size of the structures in the image.
-Such an accurate result cannot be obtained when using a definition of scale relying on a linear scale space approach, even though some approximations in this direction are possible; see [30].
+Such an accurate result cannot be obtained when using a definition of scale relying on a linear scale-space approach, even though some approximations in this direction are possible, see [29].

-Figure 9 shows the scale map obtained from a SPOT5 THR image [24] of Marseille with resolution 2.5m.
+Figure 5.4 shows the scale map obtained from a SPOT5 THR image [23] of Marseille with resolution 2.5m.
 In this clever imaging system, two images captured by two different CCD line arrays are interpolated to generate the high resolution image.
-The PSFs of SPOT5 THR images are much more complicated than those of HMA images and cannot be modeled in a simple way, for instance using a Gaussian kernel.
+The PSF of SPOT5 THR images is much more complicated than those of HMA images and cannot be modelled in a simple way, for instance using a Gaussian kernel.
 Therefore, the computations of Appendix A cannot be applied directly.
-However, the slope of these PSFs is sharp enough so that a value of $\lambda=1$ still allows us to group shapes using the scheme presented in section 3.1, as explained in section 3.2.
+However, the slope of these PSF is sharp enough so that a value of $\lambda = 1$ still allows to group shapes using the scheme presented in Section 3.1, as explained in Section 3.2.